 Search optimization helps site visitors quickly find the right website content.
-This is closely related to search engine optimization (SEO), often referred to as the process of improving the visibility of website content in the search results.
+This is closely related to search engine optimization (SEO), also known as improving website content's visibility in search results.

-Optimizely Search & Navigation lets you develop customized functionality to create automatic landing pages and different types of adaptive navigation with minimal effort.
-While Optimizely Search & Navigation bases its SEO strategies on site visitor statistics, you can manually implement search optimization on targeted content to enhance the search experience.
+Optimizely Search & Navigation lets you develop customized functionality to create automatic landing pages and types of adaptive navigation with minimal effort.
+While Optimizely Search & Navigation bases its SEO strategies on visitor statistics, you can manually optimize targeted content to enhance the search experience.

 Most of Optimizely Search & Navigation's automatic SEO is based on queries made by site visitors.
 As the number of queries grows, Optimizely Search & Navigation "learns" and bases search suggestions on previous successful queries.

-When developers set up a website and configure search, they use the programming interface to develop custom filters (along with built-in filters) and faceted search features.
+- New website – When developers set up a website and configure search, they use the programming interface to develop custom filters (along with built-in filters) and faceted search features.
 Because the site is new, search optimization has few statistics, so you can help visitors by adding search phrase suggestions.
-See also: Autocomplete.
+See Autocomplete.

-As your website matures and accumulates search data, use search statistics to analyze search activity.
-Optimization evolves into monitoring, fine tuning, and promoting content to deliver the right content to visitors.
+- Growing website – As your website matures and accumulates search data, use search statistics to analyze search activity.
+Optimization evolves to let you monitor, fine-tune, and promote content to deliver the right content to visitors.

-When you create a campaign, you usually make significant efforts to set up landing pages and display desired content in various places of the website.
+Automatic landing pages – When you create a campaign, you usually make significant efforts to set up landing pages and display desired content in various places on the website.
 Tagging and search criteria let you create landing pages that dynamically display relevant content.

 An automatic landing page (as in the example above) is actually a search page with a small editorial area at the top.
 Optimizely Search & Navigation drives search results through content tagging.
 Site visitors can narrow down search results using the facets.

-Using Optimizely Search & Navigation, you can develop customized functionality to provide an SEO-friendly URL for the dynamic landing page, based on visitor-selected facets .
-Example: if you search for sweatshirt, the returned URL includes associated search facets, such as the following
+You can provide an SEO-friendly URL for the dynamic landing page, based on visitor-selected facets.
+For example, if you search for sweatshirt, the returned URL includes associated search facets, such as

-Website navigation often is static and based on a content structure that is well-known to editors but less intuitive to visitors.
+- Adaptive navigation – Website navigation is often static and based on a content structure that is well-known to editors but less intuitive to visitors.
 With search criteria, you can create navigation that displays personalized content based on what is known about the visitor, such as content relations or a registered profile.

-Although Optimizely Search & Navigation performs search optimization automatically, you should regularly monitor search activities on your website to fine-tune search performance and spot discrepancies.
-You may want override system suggestions to promote specific content.
+Even though Optimizely Search & Navigation performs search optimization automatically, you should regularly monitor search activities on your website to fine-tune search performance and spot discrepancies.
+You may want to override system suggestions to promote specific content.

 Use the optimization view to perform manual search optimization.
 Optimization may also include modifying website content to achieve desired results.
 The following scenarios demonstrate how search optimization actions can guide visitors to appropriate content.

-Use best bets to promote selected pages' content.
-Example: if a visitor searches for Christmas cards, a Christmas special offer appears at the top of the search results.
+- Promote selected content – Use best bets to promote the content of selected pages.
+For example: if a visitor searches for Christmas cards, a Christmas special offer appears at the top of the search results.

-Low-click frequency may not be a problem—it can indicate that search results provide adequate information.
-But it also may indicate that the information is not attractive enough.
-Work with the content as described in this topic to ensure that an appropriate description appears in search results and SEO requirements are met.
+- Visitors are not clicking search result links – Low-click frequency may not be a problem—it may indicate that search results provide adequate information.
+It also may indicate that the information is not attractive enough.
+Work with the content described in this topic to ensure that an appropriate description appears in search results and that SEO requirements are met.
 Or, create a best bet with a custom title and description.

-Work with the content to verify that SEO requirements are met.
-For example, make sure the page has a relevant title, correct and descriptive meta information, and an accurate modification date.
+- Relevant content is found but not displayed at the top – Work with the content to verify that SEO requirements are met.
+For example, make sure the page has a relevant title, correct and descriptive meta-information, and an accurate modification date.
 Also, make sure the page has relevant keywords and search phrases.
 Use specific keywords instead of broad, widely-used terms.
-For example, agile commerce (instead of commerce) significantly narrows results.
+For example, agile commerce (instead of commerce) significantly refines results.